 Adopt a dog — your life depends on it!

 A newly released study has tied dog ownership to longer lives and better cardiovascular health.

 The study, published in Scientific Reports, looked at 3.4 million Swedes aged 40 to 80 who own one dog.
-Results showed that dog ownership — particularly larger, athletic dog breeds — leads to a 33% reduction in risk of death and 11% reduction in risk of heart attack.
+Results showed that dog ownership — particularly larger, athletic dog breeds — leads to a 33 percent reduction in risk of death and 11 percent reduction in risk of heart attack.

 In short, that lovable floof in your home may be extending your life, especially if you live alone or are otherwise at risk for cardiovascular problems.